coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 creature or creatures in order to command new ones.

-**Dispelling Turning:** An evil cleric may channel negative energy to dispel a good cleric's turning effect.
+**Dispelling Turning:** An evil cleric may channel negative energy to dispel a good cleric’s turning effect.
 The evil cleric makes a turning check as if attempting to rebuke the undead.
 If the turning check result is equal to or greater than the turning check result that the good cleric scored when turning the undead, then the undead are no longer